Rehabilitation and recovery

 Mt Wilga Private Rehabilitation Hospital (Hornsby).

 Feel free to discuss rehabilitation options with Dr Boyle.
-If you plan to use a rehabilitation hospital, you should visit the facility, if possible, and book your admission or out-patient service before your knee surgery.
+If you plan to use a rehabilitation hospital, you should visit the facility, if possible, and book your admission or out-patient service before your hip surgery.

 Exercise and physiotherapy